bodyshopbidsdotcom/snap-style/README.md

 ## Building/Publishing New Version

-To release a new version, update the `Snap::Style::VERSION` version number in `version.rb`
+To release a new version, update the `Snap::Style::VERSION` version number in `version.rb`.

-Then run `gem build snap-style.gemspec` to ensure it builds, then commit the version
+Then run `gem build snap-style.gemspec` to ensure it builds, then update the CHANGELOG.md and commit the version

 Create and push tags: